-- All AM frequencies must be cleared for use from the FAA. - Contact the CDO or COMC for appropriate AM frequency assignment.
+- All AM frequencies must be cleared for use from the FAA. - All AM frequencies must be ordered thought the IROC ordering process. - Contact the CDO or COMC for appropriate AM frequency assignment.

 NFES# 004300 Ground VHF-AM Base Station Kit Components